Jamafu/script-starter/README.md

 # Script starter

-A lightweight scaffolding tool to instantly generate new Node.js scripts with all necessary boilerplate and dependencies.
+A lightweight scaffolding tool to instantly generate new Node.js script - batteries-included.

 ## Prerequisites
 Ensure you have the following available in your terminal: